 Here’s an example of how to strike that balance.

 Let’s say your audience is busy parents.
 You’ve just published the article “10 Simple Ways to De-Stress ” and want to make it hit home with that audience.
 You could adjust the title to “10 Simple Ways for Working Parents to De-Stress.”

-Add a branded sign-off.
+Add a branded sign-off (or a branded intro!)